Banten: Government and administrative divisions

+The province is governed by Governor (Andra Soni of the Gerindra Party) and Vice Governor (Achmad Dimyati Natakusumah) and a Regional House of Representatives (DPRD) comprising 100 elected members (86 males and 14 females).
+In the east, Tangerang Regency is represented by 26 members, Tangerang City by 16 members and South Tangerang City by 11 members; in the west, Serang Regency is represented by 14 members, Lebak Regency by 12 members, Pandeglang Regency by 11 members, Serang City by 6 members and Cilegon City by 4 members.
+Elections were held on 14 February 2024 (concurrent with presidential and parliamentary elections), following which the three political parties with the most representatives were Golkar, PDI Perjuangan, and Gerindra with each represented by 14 members; other parties were PKS with 13 members, Demokrat with 11 members, NasDem and PKB with 10 members each, PAN with 7 members, PPP with 4 members and PSI with 3 members.

-Banten consists of four regencies (kabupaten) and four autonomous cities (kota), listed below with their populations in the 2010 and 2020 censuses and the official estimates for mid-2024 as well as those projected for mid 2025.
+Banten consists of four regencies (kabupaten) and four autonomous cities (kota), listed below with their populations in the 2010 and 2020 censuses and the official estimates for mid-2025 as well as those projected for mid 2026.
 The cities and regencies are subdivided into 155 districts (kecamatan) as at 2024, in turn sub-divided into 314 urban villages (kelurahan) and 1,238 rural villages (desa).

-Over half (54.48% in mid 2023) of the population lives in the northeast corner of the province on just 14.6% of its land area.
+Over half (54.2% in mid 2025) of the population lives in the northeast corner of the province on just 14.6% of its land area.
 This corner, which comprises Tangerang Regency, Tangerang City and South Tangerang City, is part of the Jakarta metropolitan area (Jabodetabek).
+While the provincial estimates for this region total 6,853,279 for mid 2025 as shown below, the individual regency and city estimates for mid 2025 published on the same date show a total of 6,967,005 (1,474,311 for South Tangerang city, 1,976,599 for Tangerang city, and 3,516,095 for Tangerang Regency).